Rank Centrality: Ranking from Pair-wise Comparisons

 Recall that in the general setting, each pair of objects or items are chosen for comparisons as per the comparisons graph $G([n],E)$.
 For each such pair, we have $k$ comparisons available.
 The result below characterizes the performance of Rank Centrality for such a general setting.

 Before we state the result, we present a few necessary notations.
-Let $d_i$ denote the degree of node $i$ in $G$; let the max-degree be denoted by $\dmax \equiv \max_i d_i$ and min-degree be denoted by $\dmin \equiv \min_i d_i$; let $\degratio\equiv \dmax/\dmin$.
-The Laplacian matrix of the graph $G$ is defined as $L=D^{-1}B$ where $D$ is the diagonal matrix with $D_{ii}=d_i$ and $B$ is the adjacency matrix with $B_{ij} = B_{ji} = 1$ if $(i,j) \in E$ and $0$ otherwise.
-The Laplacian, defined thus, can be thought of as a transition matrix of a reversible random walk on graph $G$: from each node $i$, jump to one of its neighbors $j$ with equal probability.
-Given this, it is well known that the Laplacian of the graph has real eigenvalues denoted as
+Let $d_i$ denote the degree of node $i$ in $G$; let the max-degree be denoted by $\dmax \equiv \max_i d_i$ and min-degree be denoted by $\dmin \equiv \min_i d_i$; let $\degratio\equiv \dmax/\dmin$. { The {\em random walk normalized Laplacian matrix} of the graph $G$ is defined as $L=D^{-1}B$ where $D$ is the diagonal matrix with $D_{ii}=d_i$ and $B$ is the adjacency matrix with $B_{ij} = B_{ji} = 1$ if $(i,j) \in E$ and $0$ otherwise.
+This normalized Laplacian, defined thus, can be thought of as a transition matrix of a reversible random walk on graph $G$: from each node $i$, jump to one of its neighbors $j$ with equal probability.
+Given this, it is well known that the random walk normalized Laplacian of the graph has real eigenvalues denoted as

 We shall denote the {\em spectral gap} of the Laplacian as

 where